• Skip to Information Toolbar

 • Are you protecting that information?
 Yes

 • What documentation is kept to ensure communication has occurred?
-Educators Handbook & Attendance
+Focus & Attendance

 2. What data do you use to determine re-teaching priorities for Tier 1?
-Educator’s Handbook and Attendance
+Focus and Attendance

 3. How frequently do you share office referral tend data with the entire staff?
 Quarterly

 4. What behavior data are you using to identify students/groups of students in need of Tier 2 interventions?
-Attendance, Educator Handbook & Work Completion, and Panorama Student surveys
+Attendance, Focus & Work Completion, and Panorama Student surveys

 5. What behavior data are you using to identify students/groups of students of Tier 3 Interventions?
-SafeSchool, Sexual Harassment, Suspension, SST Forms, Focus, & Educator’s Handbook, and Panorama Student surveys.
+SafeSchool, Sexual Harassment, Suspension, SST Forms, Focus, & and Panorama Student surveys.

 1. Who are the members of your SST?
 Representation must include: an administrator, core teacher(s), counselor(s), psychologist(s), social worker(s), other gen-ed specialists, & an SRO (secondary).